 Volunteers at their second Connections Week in August 2017 interviewed 102 people sleeping on the street.
 Around three in every five (59%) people said that they were not doing any activity which made them happy and fulfilled.
 Croydon’s survey included the question, ‘What are your aspirations for the future?’.
 Answers included: ‘Run my own stables’; ‘Help Others’; and ‘Have a Bath, watch a good film’.

 What’s next?
-CR Zero 2020, which is now independently chaired, remains committed to ending chronic rough sleeping in the Borough by 2020 and has a clear workplan from their Solutions Group work.
-These include continuing to expand the Housing First programme to 20 units by 2020, working with hostels to ensure that couples are accepted, reviewing drugs and alcohol policies across multiple services, developing peer-led training around LGBTQ+ issues, and increasing mental health services for those on the streets.
+CR Zero 2020 remains committed to ending chronic rough sleeping in the Borough by the end of 2020 and has a clear workplan from their Solutions Group work.
+This includes continuing to expand the Housing First programme to 20 units by the end of 2020, working with hostels to ensure that couples are accepted, reviewing drugs and alcohol policies across multiple services, developing peer-led training around LGBTQ+ issues, and increasing mental health services for those on the streets.